 Starting a nonprofit organization sounds like fun, but the reality is that it takes quite a bit of work.
-There are legitimate reasons to start a new organization, but your very first step should be extensive research to make sure the need isn’t being filled already by someone with more experience.
-All too often, I hear about someone starting an organization to help a village in Africa, or to raise money to fight a disease, and I wonder if the time and money could be better spent by joining efforts with an existing group.
+There are valid reasons to start a new organization, but your very first step should be extensive research to make sure the need isn’t being filled already by someone with more experience.
+All too often, I hear about someone starting an organization to help a village in Africa or to raise money to fight a disease.
+That time and money could be better spent by joining efforts with an existing group.

 Why Your Organization Needs an Interim Executive Director

 In any nonprofit organization, the executive director plays a key role.
 The director is the conduit between the board and staff, the public face of the organization, the person who guides the direction of the organization, and much more.
 When a long-time director leaves, or when the organization has had multiple directors during a short period of time, the board should consider bringing in an interim executive director to strengthen the organization and facilitate the transition.
 An interim executive director gives the board time for a comprehensive search for the next executive director, since they don’t have to worry about hurrying to get leadership in place.

 As your organization grows, you will develop the best ways to carry out every aspect of your work.
 Sometimes these are nonprofit best practices.
 Other times they are simply the methods your bookkeeper or funder wants you to use.
 The more of these procedures you develop, the more important it is to document them.

 In addition, as your nonprofit grows, more staff will be taking care of different duties, and no single staff person will know how to do everything.
 It’s important for everyone to document their work.